Investment Sophistication and Wealth Inequality

 icon share X icon share facebook icon share linkedin

-I study the equilibrium behavior of wealth distribution in a dynamic model of financial markets with multiple groups of rational investors who may differ in their information sets, as well as a group of irrational investors with incorrect beliefs.
-The wealth distribution for all investor groups exhibits a thick right tail.
-The right tail of the overall distribution is populated either by a rational group with an undominated information set or by the irrational group, despite earning the lowest expected return.
-To explain the observed degrees of wealth concentration, it is sufficient that some investor groups earn an expected excess return of 0.89% per annum – consistent with the excess returns generated by hedge funds and private equity funds for their investors.
-A calibration of the model matches the distribution of average returns for Norwegian households from Fagereng et al (2020).
+I study the stationary wealth distribution in a dynamic model of financial markets in which investors differ in their levels of investment sophistication.
+Some investors form beliefs rationally but have access to different information, while others hold incorrect beliefs.
+For all investor types, the stationary wealth distribution exhibits a thick upper tail, whose thickness depends on the higher moments of portfolio returns relative to the aggregate market.
+The upper tail of the overall stationary wealth distribution is populated by the group with the thickest tail.
+I show that this group is either a rational group with an undominated information set or the group with incorrect beliefs, despite the latter earning the lowest expected return.
+To explain the observed degrees of wealth concentration, it is sufficient that some investor groups earn an expected excess return of 0.89% per annum relative to the aggregate economy — consistent with the risk-adjusted returns generated by hedge funds and private equity funds and their portfolio shares among the ultra-wealthy in the United States.
+A calibration of the model matches the distribution of average returns for Norwegian households documented by Fagereng et al. (2020).

 Ehsan Azarmsa